Sparse Beats Dense: Rethinking Supervision in Radar-Camera Depth Completion: Conclusion

 \section{Conclusion}

-It is widely believed that the dense supervision is better than the sparse supervision in the field of depth completion, but the underlying reasons for this are rarely discussed.
-In this paper, we find that the challenge of the sparse supervision is the unexpected learned collapsed projection transformations between Image/Radar/LiDAR spaces, termed as the Projection Transformation Collapse (PTC).
-This collapse is due to the model easily learning 2D Image-LiDAR and 3D Radar-LiDAR position correspondences during the training process.

-Building on this insight, we design a novel ``Disruption-Compensation" Radar-Camera depth completion framework to address of the PTC.
-The disruption part deliberately discards position correspondences among Image/Radar/LiDAR, while the compensation part leverages 3D spatial and 2D semantic information to compensate for the discarded beneficial information.
-Extensive experimental results demonstrate that our proposed framework (sparse supervision) outperforms the state-of-the-art (dense supervision) with 11.6$\%$ improvement in mean absolute error and $1.6 \times$ speedup.

-In summary, we relight the sparse supervision in Radar-Camera depth completion task and demonstrated that accurate sparse supervision outperforms noisy dense supervision.
-In fact, obtaining accurate and dense supervision is a notoriously challenging task in many fields, such as depth estimation, feature matching, 3D reconstruction, prompting us to rethink the value of sparse supervision.
-We hope that proposed framework design under the sparse supervision can provide more insights in these fields.
+In this paper, we have revisited the task of radar-camera depth completion and presented a new method with \textit{\textbf{sparse LiDAR supervision}} to outperform previous \textit{\textbf{dense LiDAR supervision methods}} in both accuracy and speed.
+Specifically, we have revealed that the main challenge of the sparse supervision is the unexpectedly learned LiDAR distribution, termed as the \textit{LiDAR Distribution Leakage} (LDL) in this paper.
+Building on this insight, we have designed a novel \textit{Disruption-Compensation} radar-camera depth completion framework to address the issue of LDL.
+Extensive experimental results have demonstrated that our proposed framework under \textit{\textbf{sparse supervision}} outperformed the SOTA \textit{\textbf{dense supervision}} methods in terms of MAE (Mean Absolute Error), OMAE (Object-level Mean Absolute Error) and FPS (Frame Per Second).
+In summary, we relight the sparse supervision in the radar-camera depth completion task and demonstrate that our framework under the \textit{\textbf{accurate sparse supervision}} outperforms previous methods under \textit{\textbf{noisy dense supervision}}.
+In fact, obtaining accurate and dense supervision is a notoriously challenging task in many fields, such as depth estimation, feature matching and 3D reconstruction, prompting us to rethink the value of sparse supervision.
+We hope that our proposed framework design under sparse supervision can provide more insights into these fields.